Colbeigh/BirdSimulator/README.md

 * Succumbing to its wounds

 ## Design Patterns
-### Factory Method Pattern
+### Abstract Factory Method Pattern
 * RegionFactory : Defines the abstract createBird() method for creating birds specific to a region.
 * RegionFactory.createBird() : Returns the birds in a specific region

 * KalosRegionFactory : Implements the createBird() method to create KalosBirds
-* RegionFactory.createBird() : calls KalosRegionFactory.createBird() to Return a vector of Unova birds
+* RegionFactory.createBird() : calls KalosRegionFactory.createBird() to Return a vector of Kalosian birds

 * UnovaRegionFactory : Implements the createBird() method to create Unova Birds
-* RegionFactory.createBird() : calls UnovaRegionFactory.createBird() to Return a vector of Unova birds
+* RegionFactory.createBird() : calls UnovaRegionFactory.createBird() to Return a vector of Unovan birds

 ### Strategy Method Pattern
 * SeasonActivity : Definies the abstract performActivity(string name) which performs the activities for that birds season